johnodonnell123/Personal_Projects/README.md

 ## Index:

 This is a repository to organize and share my personal data science projects!
-Here you will find the source code for all of the projects and a high level overview of each.
+Here you will find the source code for all of the projects as well as a high level overview.
 For more detail please see these projects on my [personal page](https://johnodonnell123.github.io).

 1. Oil and Gas Well Production Data: Scraping, Storing, and Visualization